stateful/docs.runme.dev/docs/getting-started/runbyexample.md

 # Runme by Example

-Discover the various ways you can use Runme to run your code straight from your markdown file.
+Discover the various ways you can use Runme to run your code straight from your Markdown file.
 Explore our [example page](https://runme.dev/examples) to learn more exciting ways you can use Runme.
 These examples showcase improved ways you can use Runme, such as in [hardening your Ubuntu server](https://runme.dev/blog/hardening-ubuntu), within your dev container, etc. In this section, you will find a variety of features and examples to help you get the most out of Runme.

 ## **1. Advanced Usage of Piping and Variables**